IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 Many mainframe development teams follow a release-based or iteration-based process to deliver incremental updates to a pre-defined production runtime.

 ## Characteristics of mainline-based development with feature branches
+### Starting simple

 The mainline-based development approach[^3] with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
 Developers work in isolation in *feature* branches to implement changes to the source code, and ideally test the changes in a specific environment.

-Additional *epic*[^4] and *release maintenance* branches accommodate specific development workflows and allow the model to scale.
-The latter two branches exist for the duration of the epic or release maintenance and are short living branches.

 This approach can be compared to a trunk-based branching model that leverages feature branches.
 A similar workflow like outlined in this publication is also documented by Microsoft without giving it a name[^5].

-Developers use feature branches to work on any type of change, including defect fixes.
-In the typical development workflow of this branching strategy, the changes are merged into the *main* branch.
+The `main` branch is the point of reference for the entire history of the mainline changes to the code base. `main` should be a *protected* branch - **all** changes originate on a branch created to hold them until they are ready to be merged.
+Using a branch-and-merge approach is natural in a git-based SCM and very light-weight both in terms of resource consumption and developer experience.

+#### All changes start on a dedicated branch

+Although all git-based Devops services provide direct access to the server copy of the repo, developers will typically use an IDE of their choice to work locally on a *clone* of the repo.
+Standard practices ensure developers' local clones are synchronized with the server copy
+(typically known as the *remote*) through actions known as `pull` and `push`.

+In a small team where there is almost never more than one change in progress at a time, using a branch enables the developer to make the changes in a series of commits rather than as one atomic change as they edit source and save files.
+Of course, the 'one-line' change might mean there genuinely is only one commit that needs merging, but the process is so natural and light-weight that it's not worth making that a special case.

+Such branches are able to be built prior to merging - this can eliminate the possibility of the merge breaking the build of `main` so reducing risk in making changes.
+#### Merging a branch

+A branch holds all the commits for a change - be that a single commit for a one-liner or a sequences of commits as the developer refined the changes making them ready for review and merging into `main`.

+The request to merge a branch is made explicitly, but can be as formal or informal as needed by the team.
+Protection of `main` can mean that only certain people can perform the merge, or that a review of the changes has approved them, or both.

+The action of merging can either simply take all the commits from the branch and add them to `main` or the multiple commits in the branch can be *squashed* into one commit - the latter can keep the overall history on `main` 'cleaner' if that's important to the team.

+`main` will always build - and the team can choose when to package and deploy.
+### Scaling-up

+The use of branches for concurrently planned activities scales extremely well for busier teams.
+Additionally, *epic*[^4] and *release maintenance* branches accommodate specific development workflows and allow the model to scale even further.
+The latter two branches exist for the duration of the epic or release maintenance and are short living branches.

 The implemented changes of the iteration are then delivered collectively as part of the next release.
 Each development team decides how long an iteration is: we advocate for working towards smaller, quicker release cycles, but this model can also be used with longer iterations.
 Due to business or technical reasons, the merging of features into the *main* branch can also be delayed.
 Although being a discouraged practice, the recommendation is to group such features in a specific epic branch, as described later.

 The strategy leverages Git tags to identify the various configurations/versions of the application, such as a release candidate or the version of the application repository which is deployed to production.